gsbhasin123/Community-Bot/README.md

 You can use any programming language but preferably NodeJS, Java or Python

 # Note
-Anyone running your own instance of this bot, make sure you rename 'sample-config.txt' to 'config.txt' and 'sample-token.txt` to 'token.txt' (With your token edited in both of them)
+Anyone running your own instance of this bot, make sure you rename 'sample-config.txt' to 'config.txt', 'sample-token.txt` to 'token.txt' (With your token edited in both of them) and 'sample-CIDs.json' to 'CIDs.json' (Must do this or it will error out!)
 Devs, Please put your name by the feature you have added, It would be easier to contact the creator for a certain command if it breaks ToS or something, Also make sure you join the community discord so you can help people, just do /support.
 Also if you can recreate the current features (/help) please do so, it would be amazing since I have to watch ads to keep the bot going right now.
 When you upload your command, make sure it gets the token from token.txt for convenience.